-The ISSB published two exposure drafts in March 2022: one on climate-related disclosure requirements (IFRS S2) and one on general disclosure requirements addressing governance and other sustainability matters (IFRS S1).
-IFRS S1 requires companies to "refer to and consider" the applicability of the disclosure topics and related metrics in the industry based SASB standards.
+The ISSB published its first two standards in June 2023: one on climate-related disclosure requirements (IFRS S2) and one on general disclosure requirements addressing governance and other sustainability matters (IFRS S1)"one.
+IFRS S1 requires companies to "refer to and consider" the applicability of the disclosure topics and related metrics in the industry-based Sustainability Accounting Standards Board (SASB) standards.
 Other sources, such as the Climate Disclosure Standards Board (CDSB) Framework, pronouncements from other standard setters, and the ESRS and Global Reporting Initiative (GRI) standards may also be considered.
 IFRS S1 and IFRS S2 are effective for periods beginning on or after January 1, 2024.
 The ISSB provided transition relief, however, requiring only climate-related disclosures in the first year of reporting.